ScilifelabDataCentre/DbShare/README.md

 - A view is a predefined query which can be used like a table.
 - Display the rows of a view.
 - Display the schema of a view.
-- List the visualizations based on a view.
+- List the visualizations for a view.
 - Create a view from a query.
 - Delete a view.
 - Clone a view.
-- Download a view as CSV file.
+- Download the view data as a CSV file.
-- Fetch data in CSV or JSON format.
+- Fetch the view data in CSV or JSON format.

 ## Indexes

-- Indexes optimize certain queries of a given table.
+- Indexes optimize certain queries involving a given table.
 - Create an index.
 - View the schema of an index.
 - Delete an index.